 Duties and Responsibilities include, but are not limited to:

-- Develop toolkits and resources to support local organizing;
+- Develop toolkits and resources to support campaign organizing;

 Experience, Knowledge and Abilities

-- At least 5 years of experience in grassroots, labor or campaign organizing, including a background in leadership cultivation and development;
+- At least 5 years of experience in grassroots, labor or campaign organizing, including a background in leadership identification and development;

-- Strong background in working with member-led teams to coordinate projects and achieve results.
+- Strong background in working with member-led teams to coordinate campaigns and achieve results.

-- An understanding of strategic issue campaign development, ideally at the statewide and municipal level, including attention to power-building, tactics that influence decision-makers, building effective democratic local organizations, and the use of public narrative and story-telling in campaign organizing.
+- An understanding of strategic issue campaign development, ideally at the statewide and municipal level, including attention to collaborative goal-setting, power-building, tactics that influence decision-makers, building effective teams, and the use of public narrative and story-telling in campaign organizing.

 - Demonstrated ability for “systems thinking,” or an ability to move new ideas and practices through an evolving network.